 Robo-advisors invest primarily in inexpensive ETFs and only charge 0.50%, cutting that $500 yearly fee in half.
 And if you invest larger amounts of money?
 That 0.50% advisor fee shrinks even more with robo-advisors.

 Robo-advisors also often negotiate lower yearly management fees for ETFs and offer investors free trading; those savings alone can be enough to counteract the small management fees they charge.
 Plus, robo-advisors rarely demand a minimum balance, which means just about anyone over 18 can invest.

-Some robo-advisors perform automatic portfolio rebalances and tax-loss harvesting for free—both of which can be tedious and pricey with professional investment advisors.
+Some robo-advisors perform automatic portfolio rebalances for free which can be tedious and pricey with professional investment advisors.

 Another advantage is the 24/7 accessibility and automation of robo-advisors.
 Since the companies operate entirely online, you can sign up, deposit money, check your balance, withdraw money, etc., all without getting out of your pajamas.